 Life on Earth is now in the early days of a sixth mass extinction.
 Currently, roughly 200 species of animals are already going extinct each and every day.

 More and more scientists are telling us that the extinction process is irreversible.
-The best case scenario is that a few very hardy species (extremophiles) will survive, setting life back to where it was millions, even billions, of years ago.
+The best case scenario is that a few very hardy species (extremophiles) will survive, maybe setting life back to where it was millions of years ago.
 The worst case scenario is that no life will survive.

 To the best of our knowledge, there have been five previous mass extinctions.
 One of them, the Permian extinction, 250 million years ago, wiped out about 90 percent of life on Earth over a period of hundreds of thousands of years.
 The most recent, the Cretaceous, 65 million years ago, destroyed 75 percent of all life over thousands of years.